SiemensIndustrialEdgeITA/edge-postgresql/README.md

 ![app-example-grafana-line-graph-settings](docs/app-example-grafana-line-graph-settings.png)

-Another type of graph that can be configured within Grafana is the **gauge**, which allows you to define tolerance thresholds for a specific variable and therefore easily discriminate, on a visual level, if the variable in question is within the security thresholds or not.
+Another type of graph that can be configured within Grafana is the **gauge**, which allows to define tolerance thresholds for a specific variable and therefore easily discriminate, on a visual level, if the variable in question is within the security thresholds or not.

 Below an example of **gauge built to graphically display the value of the `MachineSpeed` ​​variable**.